Petty Enterprises: Richard Petty (1959-1992)

+Legacy Motor Club and Daytona International Speedway unveiled the first of 28 unique statues featuring Petty’s famed hat.

 Wally Dallenbach Jr. / John Andretti (1994)

-In 1994, the car was changed back to the King's famous number 43, and Wally Dallenbach Jr. was hired as the driver.
+In 1994, the No. 43 car made a return with Wally Dallenbach Jr. as the driver.
 Dallenbach tallied three top 10's and one top 5, but struggled to qualify races.
 He was replaced mid-season by John Andretti.

 Bobby Hamilton (1995-1997)

 For 1995, 1991 Winston Cup Rookie of the Year Bobby Hamilton was hired to drive.
 Hamilton would score four top fives, and scored his first win with the team the following year at Phoenix, this would be Petty Enterprises first win since 1983.
 In 1997 Hamilton won at Rockingham, but left the team at the end of the season to drive for Morgan-McClure Racing.

 John Andretti (1998-2003)

 In 1998, journeyman John Andretti was hired and he gave the team three Top 5's in his first year, and another win at Martinsville the following.
 This would ultimately be the final win for Petty Enterprises.
 In 2000, Andretti began to fail and he only scored two Top 10's.
 The next year, he did score one Top 5 at Bristol.

 The team lost longtime sponsor STP in mid-2000 and changed to General Mills.
 The #43 team began a noticeable downward slide, and would not win another race in Cup competition until 2014 as Richard Petty Motorsports.